AdobeDocs/commerce-webapi/src/pages/rest/modules/b2b/negotiable-checkout.md

 ### Set the shipping and billing information

 In this call, you specify the shipping and billing addresses, as well as the selected `shipping_carrier_code` and `shipping_method_code`.
-Magento returns a list of payment options and calculates the order totals.
+Commerce returns a list of payment options and calculates the order totals.

 **Service Name:**